 Head back to Faneuil Hall & Quincy Market for a bit of souvenir shopping and a dose of history.
 Dubbed the “Cradle of Liberty” this famous brick building has played a key role in the city for over 250 years.
 Check out the stalls loaded with New England’s crafts, pick up some Boston-made items and order some local food at a push cart eatery or restaurant.

-Get into the city’s café culture on Italian flavored Hanover Street in Boston’s oldest residential district.
+Get into the city’s café culture on Italian flavoured Hanover Street in Boston’s oldest residential district.
 Sip on a cappuccino as you take in the city’s iconic brick architecture.

 If you just want to relax, kick back with the locals and people-watch in one of the nine parks that make up the city’s “Emerald Necklace”.
 You could return to Boston Common, where public hangings took place in the old days, – now it’s a great place to hang out.